InfluxDB is a time series database designed to handle high write and query loads.

 The essential time series toolkit — dashboards, queries, tasks and agents all in one place.
 InfluxDB is even more programmable and performant with a common API across OSS, cloud and enterprise editions.

 Faster time to awesome

-InfluxDB now includes everything needed in a single binary – visualization, dashboards, query, task, alerting.
-Available under MIT license in open source or InfluxDB Cloud 2.0 as a managed service offering it offers the biggest evolution of the platform since the creation of InfluxDB.
+InfluxDB now includes everything needed in a single binary — visualization, dashboards, query, task, alerting.
+Available under MIT license in open source or in InfluxDB Cloud as an elastic time series platform as a service offering, it offers the biggest evolution of the platform since the creation of InfluxDB.

 Deep insights and analytics

-InfluxDB now includes Flux, a powerful language fhat allows developers to see across time.
-Flux is a 4th generation data processing language that is optimized for time series analysis.
+InfluxDB now includes Flux, a powerful language that allows developers to see across time.
+Flux is a fourth-generation data processing language that is optimized for time series analysis.